 Transport Canada and the Canadian Transportation Agency (the "CTA") regulate the transportation industry in Canada.
-Cargojet (through Airways) holds an Air Operators Certificate issued by Transport Canada for the operation of its aircraft.
+Cargojet holds Air Operators Certificates issued by Transport Canada for the operation of its aircraft.
 It is also licensed by the CTA to operate domestic, transborder and international all-cargo and passenger operations.
 Cargojet has successfully passed periodic audits by both Transport Canada and the CTA and maintains excellent relationships with both regulatory bodies.
 Since 1996, air navigation services in Canada have been provided by NAV Canada, a privatized company.
 In addition, all major Canadian airports are operated by local airport authorities that are also privatized companies.